Adiabatic Quantum Simulators: Abstract

 \section{Abstract}

 In his famous 1981 talk, Feynman proposed that unlike classical computers, which would presumably experience an exponential slowdown when simulating quantum phenomena, a universal quantum simulator would not.
-An ideal quantum simulator would be error resistant, easily controllable, and built using existing technology.
-Moving away from gate-model and projective measurement based implementations of quantum computing may offer a less resource-intensive, and consequently a more feasible solution.
-Here we consider an adiabatic quantum simulator which simulates the ground state properties of sparse Hamiltonians consisting of one- and two-body interaction terms, using sparse Hamiltonians with at most three-body interactions.
+An ideal quantum simulator would be controllable, and built using existing technology.
+In some cases, moving away from gate-model-based implementations of quantum computing may offer a more feasible solution for particular experimental implementations.
+Here we consider an adiabatic quantum simulator which simulates the ground state properties of sparse Hamiltonians consisting of one- and two-local interaction terms, using sparse Hamiltonians with at most three-local interactions.
 Properties of such Hamiltonians can be well approximated with Hamiltonians containing only two-local terms.
 The register holding the simulated ground state is brought adiabatically into interaction with a probe qubit, followed by a single diabatic gate operation on the probe which then undergoes free evolution until measured.
 This allows one to recover e.g. the ground state energy of the Hamiltonian being simulated.
 Given a ground state, this scheme can be used to verify the \QMA-complete problem \LH{}, and is therefore likely more powerful than classical computing.